grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (Midday: day 2, run to Stilt City)
 Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory's coffee, and carrying two more tin mugs filled with coffee for Hemi and Percy.
 They received them gratefully.

-"Here's what we're thinking Captain Shakes."
-Said Percy.
+"Here's what we're thinking Captain Shakes," said Percy.
 "We're well fucking into Consolidated States' waters now.
 I think trouble from them is unlikely."

 Shakes nodded.